Get your driver licence

 This guide is for people who live in major towns in the Northern Territory (NT) that are serviced by an MVR office, including Darwin, Katherine, Nhulunbuy, Tennant Creek, Yulara and Alice Springs.

-For information about obtaining your licence in a remote area, read get your remote driver licence.
+To find out how to get your licence in a remote area, read get your remote driver licence.

 Learner driver licence